Nintendo confirms Super Mario animated film and Mario Kart mobile game

 Illumination has made animated hit films such as Despicable Me and Minions.
 Chris Meledandri, CEO of Illumination, will work with Nintendo representive director and fellow Shigeru Miyamoto on the film as co-producers.
 Nintendo and Universal Pictures will co-finance the film, and Universal Pictures will distribute it.

-Kimishima also said that Nintendo is creating a new mobile game, Mario Kart Tour, that will debut during fiscal year 2018, or April 2018 to March 2019.
+Kimishima also said that Nintendo is creating a new mobile game, Mario Kart Tour, that will debut during fiscal year 2018, or between April 2018 and March 2019.
 That’s a first for the Mario Kart franchise on modern smartphones.
 It joins other Nintendo titles such as Super Mario Run, Fire Emblem Heroes, Animal Crossing: Pocket Camp, and Miitomo.
 Super Mario Run had 200 million total downloads, and it has 20 million monthly active users.

 Nintendo also said that the sell-through for the Mini Super Nintendo Entertainment System retro console was 4 million consoles.
 Production of the NES Classic Edition will resume this year.